leksuss/repositext/README.md

 ![Add root folder in django admin](docs/screenshots/add_test_folder1.png)

-This isn't necessary but will help you understand the rendering of the repository/folder view.

-There is a script called reset-data.sh that will do all of these things:
+As previously mentioned, there is a script called reset-data.sh that will do all of these things:

 * Recreate/create the database (assumes you've set up the database properly in settings.py)
 * Runs makemigrations and migrate
 * Creates a superuser with username of admin and password of admin.
 * Adds the -ROOT- folder and a few test folders.
+* Will also add some test documents.

 To run it, call ./reset-data.sh.